1972 Major League Baseball postseason: Oakland Athletics (AL) vs. Cincinnati Reds (NL)

-This was the first World Series meeting between the Reds and Athletics, as well as the first World Series since 1968 to not feature the Baltimore Orioles.
-Despite blowing a 3–1 series lead, the Athletics held on to win Game 7 and their first title since 1930, when the team was still based in Philadelphia.
+This was the first World Series matchup between the Reds and Athletics, as well as the first World Series since 1968 to not feature the Baltimore Orioles.
+The Athletics defeated the Reds in seven games to win their first title since 1930, when the team was still based in Philadelphia.

 The Athletics took Game 1 thanks to a go-ahead solo home run from catcher Gene Tenace in the top of the fifth.
 In Game 2, Catfish Hunter pitched eight innings of shutout ball as the Athletics took Game 2 to go up 2–0 in the series headed to Oakland.
 In Game 3, Jack Billingham pitched eight shutout innings and Clay Carroll earned a shutout save as the Reds shutout the Athletics 1–0 to avoid a sweep.
 In Game 4, the Reds held a 2–1 lead going into the bottom of the ninth and were on the verge of evening the series.
 Then, the Athletics strung together four consecutive hits to score two unanswered runs, and took a 3–1 series lead, capped off by an RBI single by Ángel Mangual in the bottom of the ninth.
 However, the Athletics weren’t out of the woods just yet.
 Pete Rose hit a game-winning RBI single in a Reds’ victory in Game 5 to send the series back to Cincinnati.
 In Game 6, the Reds blew out the Athletics to force a seventh game.
 However, the Athletics, thanks again to Hunter and Fingers, narrowly prevailed by a 3–2 score to secure the title.
 This was the first championship of the four major North American sports leagues won by a team from the San Francisco Bay Area.

-The Athletics' victory marked the start of a dynasty for the franchise, as they would win the World Series again in 1973 and 1974 over the New York Mets and Los Angeles Dodgers respectively to complete a three-peat.
-They would also win another title in 1989 over their cross-town rivals in the San Francisco Giants, which would ultimately be their last during their time in Oakland, as the team would move to Las Vegas after the 2024 season.
+The Athletics' victory marked the start of a three-peat dynasty for the franchise, and was the first of four championships the team won during their time in Oakland.
+The Athletics returned to the World Series the next year, and defeated the New York Mets in seven games to repeat as champions.